calligraphe/Bataille-Navale/README.md

 Bataille-Navale/src/batailleNavale/BatailleNavale.java
 ```

-* Press the run button
+* Now you can press the run button and play.
-* And play.